TraceMachina/nativelink/deployment-examples/docker-compose/README.md

 ## Security

-The Docker Compose setup is configured to run all services locally, which may not be suitable for production environments.
-The scheduler is currently the only single point of failure in the system.
-If the scheduler service fails, the entire system will be affected.
+The Docker Compose setup is configured to run all services locally and isn't suitable for production environments.
+The scheduler is a single point of failure in the system.

-The Docker Compose setup does not automatically delete old data.
+The Docker Compose setup doesn't automatically delete old data.
 This could lead to storage issues over time if not managed properly.

 If you decide to stop using this setup, you can use `docker-compose down` to stop and remove all the containers.
 However, in a non-local setup, additional steps may be required to ensure that all data is securely deleted.

-## Future work / TODOs
+## Future work

-Currently, the Docker Compose setup does not automatically scale services.
+The Docker Compose setup doesn't automatically scale services.
 This could be implemented using Docker Swarm or Kubernetes.

-The Docker Compose setup does not automatically delete old data.
+The Docker Compose setup doesn't automatically delete old data.
 This could be implemented with a cleanup service or script.

 ## Useful tips

-The Docker Compose setup can be easily modified for testing and development.
+The Docker Compose setup can be modified for testing and development.
 For example, you can change the RUST_LOG environment variable to control the logging level of the services.